oognuyh/maze/README.md

 # maze
-generator a maze using Hunt and kill algorithm
+generate a maze using Hunt and kill algorithm

 Pressing the return key will regenerate the maze